2020 septic tank regulations – England and Wales

 Current general binding rules: small sewage discharge to a surface water explained

 The wastewater is released through a network of pipes in surrounding sub-soils, providing an additional form of treatment for the effluent from the septic tank.
 This helped ensure that the sewage water being dispersed did not cause pollution.
-Septic tanks discharging into a soakaway are not affected by 2020 septic tank regulations.
+Septic tanks discharging into a drainage field are not affected by 2020 septic tank regulations.

 The effluent flows through a pipe directly into a stream, a river or a lake.
 The new rules do affect the direct discharge to a waterway as they state that direct discharge from a septic tank into a watercourse will no longer be permitted.